-Bamboo plants include clumping, non invasvive bamboo or running bamboo.
+Varieties include clumping or non invasive as well as running bamboo.
 Specialist nurseries have a good range of plants for sale, different colours, culm size, height and foliage habit.

 Bamboo Plant Profile and Growing Hints

 These are the most popular type of bamboo for landscaping uses in both commercial and domestic applications are the clumping varieties.
-With relatively shallow root systems clumping bamboo is not invasive like many other types.
-Fast growing clumping bamboo can provide a great screen or feature in the garden and once established most species are reasonably drought tolerant.
+With relatively shallow root systems clumping varieties are not invasive like many other types.
+Fast growing clumping varieties can provide a great screen or feature in the garden and once established most species are reasonably drought tolerant.

 A few species are noted for this characteristic and include the well known Phyllostachys pubescent, Phyllostachys aura and Phyllostachys nigra and despite what is said about root barriers we suggest only growing these in pots or containers.
 Qiongzhuea tumidissinoda or “Chinese Walking Stick” most if not all Pleioblastus species, the Yushania and Semiarundinaria types along with the Chimonobambusa and Arundinaria types are are all running bamboos.

 - Bamboo is used widely as a screening plant and is an important part of Japanese Garden design.

 - Landscapers love to use it is quick growing and will provide a great screen.
 Grown in pots it can provide a dramatic focal point for a small courtyard.